ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/platforms/logical_devices.md

 # Logical Devices

-The **Logical Devices** section provides a summary of all discovered logical firewalls (contexts, vsys, VDOM) and Cisco Nexus VDCs.
+The **Logical Devices** section provides a summary of all discovered logical firewalls (contexts, VSYS, VDOM) and Cisco Nexus VDCs.
 For each logical device, it provides its name and type and if available even its ID.

 ![Logical Devices](logical_devices.png)